krizanact/BlazorApp/README.md

   Another possibility is to run only Front-End project without anything else, then it should be run from Visual Studio with Client as a startup project and IIS Express.
-In this case Back-End request to fetch products will fail but exception won't be thrown and will continue to work using data fetched from a static JSON file but will load products much slower due to the time needed for Back-End request to fail.
+In this case Back-End request to fetch products will fail but exception won't be thrown and will continue to work using data fetched from a static JSON file but will load products much slower due to the time needed when Back-End request fails.